quabot/quabot.github.io/docs/modules/auto-purge.md

 # Auto Purge

+Automatically purge messages in a channel on an interval to keep channels empty.

 ## Introduction

 Auto Purge automatically removes **all messages** in selected channels after a fixed amount of time.